dice-group/gatsby-template-rdfsite/README.md

 1.  **`yarn.json`** (See `package.json` above, first).
 This is an automatically generated file based on the exact versions of your npm dependencies that were installed for your project. **(You won’t change this file directly).**

 ## Deployment

+This template provides an easy way to build and deploy your website as Docker image.

+To do so you need to:

+1. Build the website with Gatsby by executing: `npm run build`
+2. Build the Docker image by executing: `docker build -t rdf-site .` (alternatively you can run this as pre-defined npm script using `npm run docker:build`)
+3. Deploy built image to the server of your chosing

+Built image uses `nginx` as base to serve your website.
+When deploying use port `80` from the container.

+## Automated deployment

 This template provides an optional way to auto-deploy the website from master branch using [Exoframe](https://github.com/exoframejs/exoframe).